Nevue Fine Art Marketing

 Draw them on the runway and in the air for a different perspective.

-Some are in a wood box, and others are gameboard.
+Some are in a wooden box, and others are gameboards.
 The triangle shapes will help you to draw perspective, and the dice and checkers will be an additional bonus.
+Observing a game board’s simple shape will help you see simple shapes in everyday objects.

 Original graphite drawing by Dave Nevue

 Baseball bat – Perfect drawing cone shapes by drawing baseball bats.
 Draw an aluminum bat and a wood bat for different textures.
-Notice how light reacts to the different materials.
+Notice how light reacts to the other materials.

-Baseball glove – Baseball gloves come in all different shapes and sizes and will help you to draw the texture of leather.
-Old gloves are fun to draw.
+Baseball gloves – Baseball gloves come in all different shapes and sizes and will help you to draw the texture of leather.

 Basketball – Sketch a basketball and try to give it form with shading.
 Basketballs have a lot of bumps and valleys.
 Remember, sometimes less is more with drawings.